wjyoumans/Inertia/README.md

 Inertia is a computational mathematics library for Rust.

-This crate is currently under heavy development.
-The features listed below are of primary focus right now.
-Once these features are complete development of Inertia will focus on group theory and field theory, with an emphasis on abelian groups and galois number fields.
+This crate is currently under heavy development and a major refactor of underlying algebraic structures is in the works.
+Following the refactor, the features listed below are of primary focus.

 Feel free to open an issue or submit a pull request for reasonable features that would benefit you.